-Problem is, Matt did have a problem with it.
+Matt did have a problem with it.
 Why else would he want them both dead?
 He had certainly thought of it… and thought of it until it consumed him.

 ’Who says it was a late night training session,’ Matt said mimicking Tom’s emphasis and tone. ’Do you know the actual time of death for this latest victim?’
 Matt asked.

 Tom eyes dropped to his notes.
 He paused while he read something.
 ‘Ah…Not exactly,’ he said, a little more subdued in his tone. ’Just the day.
 We know she died on a Wednesday night.'

 ’So what’s with all the insinuations about my wife…?'
 Matt asked directly.
 ‘How good is this guy’s alibi anyway…?
 For all I know, once they finished their training session together he could have left my wife and killed this latest victim…’ He flicked a finger towards Tom’s file on the desk.

 ‘All I’m saying Agent is…If she was my wife, I’d be watching her very closely, especially around him.
 People who we are able to associate with this Jason are being killed – raped and strangled,’ Tom said.